halis/cashmere/README.md

 **Warning: Install at your own peril!
 This project is brand new and nowhere near ready!**

+**Note: As specified in engines, Node >=6.4.0 is required as ES6 Proxies are currently being used**

 Goals
 * Unit tests
 * Integration tests (probably selenium)
 * Mocha style describe/context/it
 * Experiment with different testing styles
+* Async tests are in progress but not implemented yet
 * Automatically compiles tests written in ES6
 * Snapshot tests not tied to React
 * Html-based snapshot tests for the integration tests